Board and Executive

 As the Vice President, Investor Relations of pSivida Corp., a global drug delivery company based in Boston, he led international capital raising missions that netted in excess of US$40m and has presented at investment conferences in Australasia, US and Europe.
 Prior to that, Brian was the Group Marketing Manager of Ernst & Young in Perth, where he was responsible for building industry relationships, public relations, and brand management.

 Brian holds a Bachelor of Economics and a Master of Business Administration from the University of Western Australia where he also served for two years as President of the Graduate Management Association.
-Brian was a 2004 winner of the WA Business News 40under40 Awards and is a Board Member of the Australia Israel Chamber of Commerce and Heritage Perth.
+Brian was a 2004 winner of the WA Business News under40 Awards and is a Board Member of the Australia Israel Chamber of Commerce and Heritage Perth.
 He is an active speaker in the conference circuit and has chaired a number of national investor relations and capital raising conferences in Sydney and Perth.

-Heather Merritt is Marketing Manager at the University of Western Australia Business School and has spent more than two decades in marketing and communications roles, with senior positions in the international corporate world in Canada, Indonesia and Australia.Heather’s most significant career accomplishments include managing the media for the Sydney 2000 Olympic Torch Relay and, whist in Indonesia, working on crisis and reputation management campaigns for multinational global brands such as NIKE, Emirates, Gillette, Samsung and Cemex.
+Heather Merritt is Director of External Relations at the University of Western Australia Business School and has spent more than two decades in marketing and communications roles, with senior positions in the international corporate world in Canada, Indonesia and Australia.Heather’s most significant career accomplishments include managing the media for the Sydney 2000 Olympic Torch Relay and, whist in Indonesia, working on crisis and reputation management campaigns for multinational global brands such as NIKE, Emirates, Gillette, Samsung and Cemex.
 She moved to Perth in 1995 to establish the Australasian operations of a petroleum software company which was subsequently acquired by multinational company Schlumberger.

 As well as marketing all the UWA Business School’s programs, Heather is responsible strengthening the reputation of the School world-wide.
 Working closely with the Business School Dean, Heather also supports the development of stakeholder relationships including all who have contributed to the recent $25 million fundraising campaign for the School’s Futures Fund and recently completed new building.